VPOUR/VPOUR/README.md

 - ⚡ I’m interested in many aspects of programming because life is short and Miss Universe beauty contests marginalize interstellar minorities
 - 🖥️ The goal is to be at the nexus of Computer engineering and Scientific research
-- 🎨 I also do art, animation, memes and uuh watching doccies about supercell storms...
+- 🌅 I also do art, animation, and retrowave...

 ## My Skills